 When someone is going to say yes, they will show an open body (open arms with nothing covering the chest) and will likely lean forwards.
 But when someone is going to say no, they’ll usually cover their chest defensively (most likely by crossing their arms) and will lean backwards.

-By combining these basicgestures with some of the other gestures we’ve covered in previous articles, you can gain a great insight into what your audience is thinking and feeling.
-This can greatly help you to feel more when talking.
+By combining these basic body language gestures with some of the other gestures we’ve covered in previous articles, you can gain a great insight into what your audience is thinking and feeling.
+This can greatly help you to feel more confident when talking.

-Finally, Remember to pay good attention to the Submissive Body Language and Weak to Strong Body Language so you’ll know whether the person you want to speak to is nervous themselves as well as getting some good ideas for how to show confidence even if you don’t feel it yet.
-Reading in these ways is how to stop being shy.
-Good luck!of other people.
+Finally, Remember to pay good attention to the body language of other people.
 They may well be feeling every bit as nervous as you are but simply expressing it in a different way.
-Be sure to read
+Be sure to read Submissive Body Language and Weak to Strong Body Language so you’ll know whether the person you want to speak to is nervous themselves as well as getting some good ideas for how to show confidence even if you don’t feel it yet.
+Reading body language in these ways is how to stop being shy.
+Good luck!